MySQL HeatWave User Guide

 uses the next row as the header row.

-The following example loads a table using Lakehouse Auto Parallel Load with a
+The following example creates a table with Auto Parallel Load and

 set, the first row is skipped and the second row is set